 Every contract, combination in the form of trust or otherwise, or conspiracy, in restraint of trade or commerce among the several States, or with foreign nations, is declared to be illegal.

-When courts begin to examine whether a restraint on competition is unreasonably caused by a collusive agreement, they are engaging in applying what is known as the “rule of reason.”
+Courts begin to examine whether a restraint on competition is unreasonably caused by a collusive agreement.
+They are engaging in applying what is known as the “rule of reason.”
 The “rule of reason” is an interpretive policy that recognizes that mere possession of a monopoly is not illegal, unless the monopoly is the result of an unreasonable acquisition or maintenance of the monopoly.
 The “rule of reason stands in contrast to the per se rule, which automatically deems some activity to come within the purview of the statute.
-For example, price fixing, bid rigging, and market allocation schemes are both per se violations of section one; however, a judge will entertain arguments and personally interpret the statute if a monopoly has been acquired in a way that could be construed as an unreasonable restraint on competition.
+For example, price fixing, bid rigging, and market allocation schemes are both per se violations of section one.
+However, a judge will entertain arguments and personally interpret the statute if a monopoly has been acquired in a way that could be construed as an unreasonable restraint on competition.

 The third element of a violation of the first section of the Sherman Act is that the activity affects interstate commerce.
-This is just to say that purely local activity should be left to regulation by state and local authorities.
-However, elements like these have rarely been a problem for prosecutors, who can usually demonstrate a sufficient out-of-state ripple effect of almost any anticompetitive activity a business engages in.
-The statute was originally passed by Congress under their Constitutional enumerated power to regulate interstate commerce.
-The justification for the federal legislation is that anticompetitive conduct is harmful to interstate commerce, and the third element of a violation of section one reaffirms the source of their authority.
+That is to say that purely local activity should be left to regulation by state and local authorities.
+However, elements like these have rarely been a problem for prosecutors.
+That can usually demonstrate a sufficient out-of-state ripple effect of almost any anticompetitive activity a business engages in.
+This was originally passed by Congress under their Constitutional enumerated power to regulate interstate commerce.
+The justification for the federal legislation is that anticompetitive conduct is harmful to interstate commerce.
+The third element of a violation of section one reaffirms the source of their authority.